 6.1.
-Baseline Noise Level Assessments
+Baseline noise level assessments

-- 1. Baseline noise level assessments must: - i. be completed at least every five (5) years by Tasports for sites where environmental nuisance or environmental harm from port related noise or vibration may occur. - ii. be completed by an appropriately qualified and experienced acoustic professional; - iii. include a port activity profile description to assist in comparing noise generating activity levels over time;
+- 1. Baseline noise level assessments must: - i. be completed at least every five (5) years by TasPorts for sites where environmental nuisance or environmental harm from port related noise or vibration may occur; - ii. be completed by an appropriately qualified and experienced acoustic professional; - iii. include a port activity profile description to assist in comparing noise generating activity levels over time: - iv. include site features, such as topography, buildings or geographical features, that affect noise or propagation; - v. include predominant meteorological conditions that may affect noise propagation; - vi. identify, characterise (frequency and sound pressure levels) and quantify noise sources [Ref 3, 6, 7 and 8]; - vii. identify noise and vibration sensitive receptors/premises;

-- iv. include site features, such as topography, buildings or geographical features, that affect noise or propagation; - v. include predominant meteorological conditions that may affect noise propagation; - vi. identify noise and vibration sensitive receptors/premises; - vii. identify applicable best practice noise level standards; - viii. identify existing noise and vibration management controls, including but not limited to: - best practice acoustic objectives; - hours of operation; - operational controls; - compliance with the requirements of state and local authorities including any notification and reporting requirements. - ix. describe the noise monitoring program - x. assess noise and vibration risk to identified sensitive receptors/premises and compliance with relevant legal and other requirements and adopted best practice noise level; and - xi. determine if noise and/or vibration improvement actions are required. - 2.
+- viii. identify applicable best practice noise management levels and include development of site specific benchmark noise management level/s to guide noise management requirements and port development; - ix. identify existing noise and vibration management controls, including but not limited to: - o best practice acoustic objectives; - o hours of operation; - operational controls; - o compliance with the requirements of state and local authorities including any notification and reporting requirements. - x. describe the noise monitoring program; - xi. assess noise and vibration risk to identified sensitive receptors/premises and compliance with relevant legal and other requirements and adopted best practice noise level; and - xii. determine if noise and/or vibration improvement actions are required. - 2.
+Baseline noise and vibration assessments should include the development of a port noise model to assist in future risk assessment of noise and adherence to site specific benchmark noise management levels. - 3.
 Baseline noise and vibration assessments should include a site plan, map or sketch to help illustrate the activity location and dimensions, risk area, buffer and exclusion zones, proximity to other port users, the public and any other sensitive receptors/premises, the location of control equipment and devices to mitigate and monitor nuisance noise and vibration.

 6.2.
-Change in Use Noise or Vibration Assessment
+Change in use noise or vibration assessment

-- 1. A risk assessment of noise or vibration impacts is required for all changes in use that may result in increased noise or vibration at an identified noise or vibration sensitive receptor [Ref 13]. - 2.
+- A risk assessment of noise or vibration impacts is required for all changes in use that may result in increased noise or vibration at an identified noise or vibration sensitive receptor [Ref 9]. - 2.
 A noise or vibration assessment must be undertaken by an appropriately qualified and experienced acoustic professional where a risk assessment determines there is potential for material noise or vibration impact. - 3.
 The noise or vibration assessment must consider: - i.
-Noise or vibration sources and their location related to the works; - ii. source noise levels including sound power levels and height of noise source (either manufacturers information or measured levels, in accordance with AS1055 [Ref.2]); - iii. location of all noise sensitive receptors/premises that may be affected by the proposed works.
+Noise or vibration sources and their location related to the works; - ii. source noise levels including frequency and sound power levels and height of noise source (either manufacturers information or measured levels, in accordance with [Ref.3, 6, 7 and 8]); - iii. location of all noise sensitive receptors/premises that may be affected by the proposed works.
 This includes under water sensitive receptor(s); - iv. site features, such as topography, buildings or geographical features, that affect noise or propagation; - v. predominant meteorological conditions that may affect noise propagation; - vi. stages of the proposed works including the machinery required during each stage and their running times; and - vii. background noise levels. - 4.
 The noise or vibration assessment must identify if, when and where additional controls are required.

 6.3.
-Permissible Hours of Use
+Permissible hours of use